-- confirm that it may not disclose to third parties the contents of the stipulated agreement, in whole or in part, without the prior written consent of the RA. - ensure that any confidential information and/or documents which come into possession of the valuer, whether verbally or in writing, in connection with the stipulated agreement shall be used solely and exclusively for the purpose of carrying out the functions and other obligations in terms of the stipulated agreements and shall be treated in the strictest confidence; confirm that upon termination of the stipulated agreement, the valuer shall, delete or return to the RA all confidential information, and delete existing copies of such confidential information unless otherwise provided by law.
+- confirm that it may not disclose to third parties the contents of the stipulated agreement, in whole or in part, without the prior written consent of the RA. - ensure that any confidential information and/or documents which come into possession of the valuer, whether verbally or in writing, in connection with the stipulated agreement shall be used solely and exclusively to carry out the functions and other obligations under the stipulated agreements and shall be treated in the strictest confidence; confirm that upon termination of the stipulated agreement, the valuer shall, delete or return to the RA all confidential information, and delete existing copies of such confidential information, unless otherwise provided by law.

-Declaration on subcontracting or joint-venture
+Declaration on subcontracting or joint venture:

 - The valuer should indicate the extent to which it will rely on subcontracting or if it will make use of a joint venture.
 In these cases, each company subcontracted or part of the joint venture should be named and identified.
-The process of conflict of interest should be run for each of those firms. - A declaration of communication of any situation that could arise in a conflict of interest or in a possible conflict of interest. - > A declaration of non-executing any act in order to obtain any benefit related to the specific project or any act that may harm the specific project. - A declaration of non-accepting any advantage of any of the stakeholders involved in the project in case the advantage is against the good practice of the market. - A declaration of knowledge that NRA has the right of reviewing the above declarations and of the consequences of a possible misinformation.
+The process of conflict of interest should be run for each of those firms. - A declaration of communication of any situation that could arise in a conflict of interest or in a possible conflict of interest. - A declaration of non-executing any act in order to obtain any benefit related to the specific project or any act that may harm the specific project. - A declaration of non-accepting any advantage of any of the stakeholders involved in the project if the advantage is against the market good practice. - A declaration of knowledge that the RA has the right to review the above declarations and of the consequences of possible misinformation.